moneytrain042-ux/money-train-site/README.md

   <section>
     <div class="about">
+      <p><strong>Money Train ($MT) Community Project Overview
-      <p><strong>Money Train ($MT)</strong> is a community-driven token on the Hedera Hashgraph network.
-Our mission is simple: to onboard new users into the Hedera ecosystem and reward early believers with a fun, fair, and fast-moving token experience.</p>
+Money Train ($MT) is a community-operated token built on the Hedera Hashgraph network, designed to promote engagement and participation within the Hedera DeFi ecosystem.
+With a fixed maximum supply of 21,000 tokens, 20,000 have been securely locked in liquidity on the DaVinci platform to ensure stability and accessibility.
+The primary objective of the Money Train project is to raise awareness of the Hedera DeFi ecosystem among the general public and facilitate the onboarding of new users.
+This is achieved through strategic engagement across various social platforms, fostering a vibrant and inclusive community dedicated to advancing the adoption of decentralized finance on Hedera.</p>

       <div class="token-info">
         <p><strong>Token ID:</strong> 0.0.9455969</p>